mwgunt/MyFirstProject/README.md

 - [x] 6.
 Create `MyFirstProject` repository

 ## 1. Setup Windows Subsystem for Linux
-1. Open the start menu and type `turn windows features on or off`.
+1. Open the Start menu and type `turn windows features on or off`.
 2. In the *Windows Features* window, look for **Virtual Machine Platform** and **Windows Subsystem for Linux**.
 Click the checkboxes so they are selected.
 3. Click on *OK*.
 Wait for the wizard to install the features.
 You may have to restart your computer.
 Restart your computer.